Arts and Crafts Fair 2026

 Space Allocation

-Spaces are 10’x15’ and are marked on the application map.
-If you have a space preference, please include it in your application (indicate the number on the plan on the second page of the application form).
-We will try and honor requests if we can.
+Spaces are 10’ x 15.’
+If you have a space preference, please include it in your application (mark on the plan in application).
+We will honor it if we can.
 Spaces with shade or access to electricity are limited, so get your request in early.
-We try not to locate artisans with similar products near to each other.
-Vendors selling edible crafts will be located toward the center of the event.
-Please erect your booth to allow ample flow of traffic to travel on the sidewalk.
-It should be 2′ back from the walk, allowing 3 additional feet to the rear if you use a standard 10×10 tent.
-Space may be limited if we choose to expand the number of spaces available.
+We try not to locate artisans with similar products near each other.
+Set – up no closer than 2 ft.to the sidewalk.

 Schedule